freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/basic-node-and-express/chain-middleware-to-create-a-time-server.md

 ---

 ## Description

 <section id='description'>

-Middleware can be mounted at a specific route using <code>app.METHOD(path, middlewareFunction)</code>.
+Middleware can be mounted at a specific route using `app.METHOD(path, middlewareFunction)`.
 Middleware can also be chained inside route definition.

 Look at the following example:

 ```js